RIFUGIO TUCKETT–THE BEST HIKE IN THE BRENTA DOLOMITES

 Trail to Rifugio Tuckett

-Refugio Tuckett from afar
+Rifugio Tuckett from afar

-And then the clouds peel away and you catch a glimpse of something manmade.
+And then the clouds peel away and you catch a glimpse of something man-made.

 approaching Rifugio Tuckett